The National Community Survey™ Report

 City Council and staff utilize the results of the survey to help with future visioning and goal setting.

-View the reports:
+View the results:

-About The National Citizen Survey:
+About The National Community Survey™:

-The National Citizen Survey™ (The NCS™) was among the first scientific surveys developed to gather resident opinion on a range of community issues, and has been used in more than 350 jurisdictions across 46 states.
+The National Community Survey™ is provided by the National Research Center (NRC) at Polco in partnership with the International City/County Management Association (ICMA).
+NRC benchmarks against more than 500 jurisdictions throughout the country.
 The NCS™ is a high-quality cost-effective scientific survey of resident opinion and an important benchmarking tool that allows for comparison among communities.
 Communities using The NCS™ have reported that the tool helped improve performance, strengthen communications with community stakeholders, and identify clear priorities for use in goal and budget setting.